 Between 1972 and 1973, 21 of the 86 Mark 18-A targets were processed to recover Cf-252, heavy curium, and plutonium.
 The extraction of these isotopes was applied to industrial applications and the discovery of new transactinides.
 SRS currently houses the majority of the world’s heavy curium and plutonium in the remaining 65 targets.
-The supply of these isotopes from the 21 processed targets is expected to deplete by 2030.[1]
+The supply of these isotopes from the 21 processed targets is expected to deplete by 2030 [1].

 In 2012, SRS was appointed to address the disposal or recovery of the remaining 65 Mark 18-A targets.
 This study assessed seven alternatives for the disposition of the Mark-18A: five unique choices for recuperation of the materials for later use, a fractional recuperation choice, and a possibility for disposing of the Mark-18A material as waste.
 The investigation recommended that the targets be processed to recover the essential Pu-244 and heavy curium and move the materials to ORNL for capacity and future advantageous use.
 [10]

 In this work the contents of the remaining 65 targets will be analyzed by utilizing a computational method to determine the mass concentration of the Pu 244 and heavy curium.
-The results will be used to find out which assemblies should be processed first by Savannah River Site to recover Pu 244 and heavy curium .
+The results will be used to elucidate which assemblies should be processed first by SRS to recover Pu 244 and heavy curium .
 The results are not expected to be accurate due to specifications about the Mark 18A targets being classified.
 Hence, the computational model is made with calculated and assumed variables, such as flux profile, enrichment, and geometric assumptions.
+However, the qualitative assessments of isotopic concentrations will be utilized by SRS to determine processing schedule and priority for the various target assemblies.

 Computational Methods

 The K-reactor core consists of a hexagonal lattice of annular driver assemblies as shown in figure 2 [3].
-It is cooled/moderated with heavy water, and it’s 6 coolant loops enable high neutron fluxes by dissipating approximately 18 MW per assembly of thermal energy [6]; ideal for isotope production .
+It is cooled/moderated with heavy water and its 6 coolant loops enable high neutron fluxes by dissipating approximately 18 MW per assembly of thermal energy [6]; ideal for isotope production.